defenseunicorns-partnerships/argo-wf-zarf/README.md

 ## Workflow specifics
 The `/test/workflows/` directory has a hello-world template and workflow to test the deployment.
 If a workflow is failing you can elect to keep the pod alive to look at logs by adding the field `spec.podGC.strategy` and setting it to `OnWorkflowSuccess` (the deployment defaults it to `OnPodCompletion`).

-The Zarf package that deploys the test WorkflowTemplate also deploys a pod called "wrapper" that has some CLI tools installed so that you can shell into it for testing purposes.
+The Zarf package that deploys the test WorkflowTemplate also deploys a pod called "wrapper" that has some CLI tools installed.
+You can shell into it for testing purposes.

 ## Using Argo Server with Client Auth
 You will need a token to use the Argo Server with Client Auth.
 A token can be created for an existing serviceaccount by creating a kubernetes secret with the following pattern: